Azure/diagnostics-eventflow/contributing.md

         tools\scorch.cmd
         tools\restore.cmd

+    *You must run `tools\restore.cmd` at least once before attempting to build or run tests*, otherwise you will encouter errors such as "missing FileParser.peg.cs file".

     Run the following command to build a release build:

         tools\buildRelease.cmd

-    You can also build from Visual Studio, but _you must run `tools\restore.cmd` at least once_ before building from VS is attempted, otherwise you will encounter errors.
+    You can also build from Visual Studio (after running `tools\restore.cmd`) by opening Warsaw.sln solution file in the root of the repo.

 * Test